etinaude/etinaude/README.md

 ## 💼 Work

-I work as a web/mobile developer for the faculty of medical health science, a reasearch assistant for mechatonics egineering - focussing on education robotics, a creative technologist at Unleash Space working with disruptive technologies, and a developer and designer at Kekeno Tech.
+I work as a web/mobile developer for the faculty of medical health science, a research assistant for mechatronics engineering - focussing on education robotics, a creative technologist at Unleash Space working with disruptive technologies, and a developer and designer at Kekeno Tech.

 <div style="diplay:flex">
   <img width="100px" src="https://res.cloudinary.com/etienne-naude/image/upload/w_150/v1656592568/logos/engineering_aykfct.webp">